 In its fully assembled, “ready for duty” configuration, the carbine is 34 to 36” long

 (depending on how many of the ½” spacers are required to fit your frame) and weighs just under 7lbs.
 The little rifle features a soft rubber butt pad, which isn’t really a necessity for a cartridge as mild as the 9mm, but it might encourage new shooters to practice more.
 Need to store the carbine in a smaller space?
-Simply lock back the bolt, press a button, rotate the barrel (and forearm) counter clockwise, and the gun is in two pieces much like Ruger’s takedown 10/22.
+Simply lock back the bolt, press a button, rotate the barrel (and forearm) counterclockwise, and the gun is in two pieces much like Ruger’s takedown 10/22.

-The glass filled synthetic nylon stock is extremely durable and has molded-in sling swivel studs and a forward rail for a light/laser.
+The glass-filled synthetic nylon stock is extremely durable and has molded-in sling swivel studs and a forward rail for a light/laser.
 The 16″ barrel has a heavy contour but is fluted to reduce forward weight and is threaded ½”-28 for those who might be interested in installing a suppressor.
 The magazine release button and charging handle are reversible — you get to choose whether they mount port side or starboard.

 Somebody in Ruger’s Marketing department should receive a large bonus this year for the idea of making the PC Carbine compatible with Glock 9mm magazines.
 The gun is shipped with a mag well that accepts Ruger Security-9 magazines.
 Remove it and drop in the extra mag well that comes with the gun and Voila!
 Your carbine now uses Glock factory magazines.
 It couldn’t be simpler or more brilliant.
 Millions of Glock pistols have been sold over the last 3 decades, and now Ruger has made it simple for their owners to extend the range and enhance the performance of their defensive handgun.

-In evaluating Ruger’s new pistol, I may sound overly enthusiastic about the Security-9’s ergonomics.
+In evaluating Ruger’s pistol, I may sound overly enthusiastic about the Security-9’s ergonomics.
 That’s because the gun fits my hand perfectly — a true rarity for me with pistols featuring double stack magazines.
 The compact polymer frame felt narrower than other wide bodies with all control levers being easy to reach with the shooting hand thumb.
 The thumb safety was easily and smoothly disengaged in the process of acquiring my shooting grip.
-The distance from back of frame to front of trigger seemed shorter allowing a solid firing grip with the dominant hand while allowing proper placement of the trigger finger.
+The distance from the back of the frame to the front of trigger seemed shorter allowing a solid firing grip with the dominant hand while allowing proper placement of the trigger finger.
 The trigger safety didn’t pinch or irritate the finger during a full day on the Gunsite firing line.
 Trigger manipulation was excellent, both in terms of a single steady press to fire and a distinct audible and tactile trigger reset.

 Related Stories: How To: Cold Weather Concealed Carry

-Related Stories: 10 Cool Gear & Gun Picks from SHOT Show 2018
+Related Stories: 10 Cool Gear & Gun Picks from SHOT Show

-Shooting sessions were mission oriented rather than bench rest group testing.
+Shooting sessions were mission-oriented rather than bench rest group testing.
 On the writers’ introduction days at Gunsite, we shot lots of MGM steel at various ranges.
 I had no failures with either pistol or carbine.
-All guns, both carbine and pistol, were equipped with factory iron sights: no optics added.
+All guns, both carbine, and pistol, were equipped with factory iron sights: no optics added.
 On a range day back home with Sammy Reese, we mounted an Aimpoint T-1 red dot on the PC carbine and sighted it in on paper at 50 yards before running it on the silhouette targets at 100 and 200 yards.
 Controlled fire groups at 50 yards were 1 to 2″ with a variety of ammo — groups on the long-range targets were minute-of-chest!

-Shooting the pistol off hand at 15 yards, my groups ran 2.5 – 3″ with the same mix of ammo brands.
+Shooting the pistol offhand at 15 yards, my groups ran 2.5 – 3″ with the same mix of ammo brands.
 Hits were pretty consistent at 50 yards on the steel silhouette.
 Hits at 100 yards were more difficult to come by but still possible.
 At 200 yards, I hit the steel on my first shot and decided to retire on a positive note!
 Interestingly the Security-9 required considerably less front sight elevation than I had expected at 200 — the little compact could certainly provide enough harassment at that range to arrange your escape from a life-threatening situation.
-The carbine, when mounted with a red dot, definitely becomes an offensive weapon at the longer ranges.
-Whether or not hits at 200 yards from a 9mm would prove fatal could be debated, (couldn’t find an volunteer to take the hits to prove or disprove the hypothesis) but the ability to make those hits was confirmed.
+The carbine, when mounted with a red dot, definitely becomes an offensive weapon at longer ranges.
+Whether or not hits at 200 yards from a 9mm would prove fatal could be debated, (couldn’t find a volunteer to take the hits to prove or disprove the hypothesis) but the ability to make those hits was confirmed.